andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 Note:
 I'm Aspergers.
+I was diagnosed at 40 - up until then I'd thought I was "normal"

+"this is how it is"  "this is what we do"

+I'd learned to follow to fit in.
+I'd

+Suddenly I had a different lense to look at everything through.
+Had the conclusions i'd come towhat I thought I'd experienced really happened that way?

+I'd been "passing" - a phrase ASD (and Trans people incidentally) use to describe "fitting in" with society's norms.
+What is more I'd not known it.
+Now I asked myself, what had _really_ been happening all those years?

+I looked back at history - significant events (SUCH AS?) - and replayed them in my mind.
+What had _really_ happened at the time?

-I was diagnosed at 40 - up until then I'd thought I was "normal" Suddenly I had a different lense to look at everything through I went first to what the cliches and "common knowledge" were about Aspergers - I was in denial.
+I went first to what the cliches and "common knowledge" were about Aspergers - I was in denial.
 This couldn't be the case, could it?

 Then I went to the experts - the cliches must be wrong.
 But this was largely written by people who weren't Aspergers themselves.
 At best, their diagnises were at a degree removed fom the lived experience, and the rationalisations, derived from the base observations jumped to conclusions and resulted in mischacterisations.

 EXAMPLES?